-Arizona eye surgeon indicted for alleged billing scheme
+Arizona eye surgeon indicted in alleged billing scheme

 PRESCOTT VALLEY, Ariz (AP) - An ophthalmologist and eye surgeon who runs clinics in metro Phoenix and the Prescott area has been arrested after he was indicted for running what is described as a years-long billing scheme, state Attorney General Mark Brnovich announced Friday.

-The indictment accuses Dr. Michael Lee Ham of defrauding Medicare, the Veterans Affairs Department, Arizona’s Medicaid agency and private insurers by fraudulent billing for laser or cataract surgeries at eight Kokopelli Eye Institute clinics.
+The indictment accuses Dr. Michael Lee Ham , 52, of defr auding Medicare, the Veterans Affairs Department, Arizona’s Medicaid agency and private insurers by fraudulent billing for laser or cataract surgeries at eight Kokopelli Eye Institute clinics.
 Arizona Corporation Commission records show Ham is corporate chairman and president of Kokopelli.

 Efforts to reach Ham or locate his attorney through his clinic for comment were not immediately successful.